MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

     ```

 1. Next, configure `edgeOptions` to use Chromium and WebView2 by setting the options `UseChromium` and `UseWebView` to true.
-Then, set `edgeOptions.BinaryLocation` to the file path of the Edge Driver.
+Then, set `edgeOptions.BinaryLocation` to the file path of your host app binary.
 Finally, create the `EdgeDriver` object using `EdgeOptions`.

     You may copy and paste the following code underneath `edgeOptions`.
 Ensure you specify the correct file paths to your project runtime and the Microsoft Edge Driver runtime on your machine.